 Because the 8th (vestibulocochlear, acoustic, auditory) cranial nerve carries auditory and vestibular input, evaluation involves

 Hearing is first tested in each ear by whispering something while occluding the opposite ear.
-Any suspected loss should prompt formal audiologic testing Worldwide, about half a billion people (almost 8% of the world's population) have hearing loss (1).
-More than 10% of people in the US have some degree of hearing loss that compromises their... read more to confirm findings and help differentiate conductive hearing loss from sensorineural hearing loss.
-The Weber and Rinne tests Worldwide, about half a billion people (almost 8% of the world's population) have hearing loss (1).
-More than 10% of people in the US have some degree of hearing loss that compromises their... read more may be done at the bedside to attempt to differentiate the two, but they are difficult to do effectively except in specialized settings.
+Any suspected loss should prompt formal audiologic testing Testing to confirm findings and help differentiate conductive hearing loss from sensorineural hearing loss.
+The Weber and Rinne tests Physical examination may be done at the bedside to attempt to differentiate the two, but they are difficult to do effectively except in specialized settings.

-Vestibular function can be evaluated by testing for nystagmus Nystagmus Earache, hearing loss, otorrhea, tinnitus, and vertigo are the principal symptoms of ear problems.
-In addition to the ears, nose, nasopharynx, and paranasal sinuses, the teeth, tongue, tonsils... read more .
+Vestibular function can be evaluated by testing for nystagmus Nystagmus Nystagmus is a rhythmic movement of the eyes that can have various causes.
+Vestibular disorders can result in nystagmus because the vestibular system and the oculomotor nuclei are interconnected... read more .
 The presence and characteristics (eg, direction, duration, triggers) of nystagmus help identify vestibular disorders and sometimes differentiate central from peripheral vertigo.
 Vestibular nystagmus has 2 components:

 The direction of the nystagmus is defined by the direction of the quick component because it is easier to see.
 Nystagmus may be rotary, vertical, or horizontal and may occur spontaneously, with gaze, or with head motion.